guidance-ai/guidance/tests/ReadMe.md

 - `model_specific` tests are for isolating particular issues with individual LLMs
 - `need_credentials` tests are for tests which need access to various credentials (mainly `Grammarless` models)
 - `notebook` tests are for notebooks
+- `server` are for tests of the server (technically unit tests, but these are slow)

 The `model_specific` tests should make use of the `selected_model` machinery, but skip themselves if the appropriate model is not supplied.
 A sample means of achieving this: